laitanawe/nextflow-novice/_episodes/04-nextflow-examples.md

 - "What are the main sections of a Nextflow process?"
 - "What are the main components of a Nextflow pipeline?"
 - "How do I run a Nextflow pipeline?"
+- "Which sections of a Nextflow DSL2 script are required?"
 objectives:
 - "Explain the benefits of using Nextflow to develop pipelines."
 - "Explain the components of a Nextflow process, pipeline."